pianeu/USZ_multiThreshold/README.md

 **Installation**

-To install the packaged from github, devtools is needed.
+To install the package from github, devtools is needed.

 ```r
 devtools::install_github("pianeu/USZ_multiThreshold", subdir="auddata")